Home > Research > Researchers > John Quinton

 Roles

 John led the sucessful Research Evaluation Framework 2021 submission for LEC.
-He has acted as a research evaluator and review panel member, both nationally and internationally and is currently Executive Editor of the European Geosciences Union’s open access journal SOIL.
+He has acted as a research evaluator and review panel member, both nationally and internationally and has just stood down as Executive Editor of the European Geosciences Union’s open access journal SOIL after 10 years of service.

 Teaching